SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### way_area

-Set to the results of "Area()" for certain types of closed polygons (currently "natural=water").
+Set to the results of "Area()" for certain types of closed polygons as described above.
 Values here are roughly 2.9 times the equivalent raster way_area values.

 ## "waterway"